 Nintendo got herding and commanding the creatures through a controller interface almost perfectly right on their first attempt.
 Other than the cumbersome necessity of needing individual button presses to pull each individual pikmin from the ground, and some slightly fiddly positioning to select a particular pikmin, the simple effectiveness of Pikmin’s control scheme is otherwise incredibly laudable for a title where you are actively managing up to 101 characters at a time (including Olimar) without the benefit of mouse controls.
 The most important features along those lines are the area-of-effect regroup function tied to Olimar’s whistle, the way that pikmin naturally form sorted groups when dismissed or being thrown, and the ability to issue formation commands independent of Olimar’s movement.

 In terms of genre, Pikmin’s gameplay is a mix between puzzle and real-time-strategy.
 The puzzles come across in the layout of the world, the positioning of the lost ship parts, and the behavior of the local species.
 The real-time strategy comes across in the frantic moment-to-moment balancing act among scouting, directing pikmin to farm resources or retrieve ship components, and directing pikmin to fight hostile creatures—where the limiting factors that require balancing are the number of available pikmin and the remaining time in the in-game day.
+Thus, a player may choose to dedicate all or part of an in-game day to only farming additional pikmin, or to only scouting for ship part locations and map awareness, but doing so may be risky rather than prudent depending on the circumstances; time, after all, is the game’s most inflexible finite resource, and days can not be repeated under normal circumstances.

 As each color of pikmin is introduced, more of each landing site opens up due to the unique abilities of each pikmin type.
 Red pikmin are superior in combat, and are fireproof; their specialties could be summed up as being effective against hazards that move.
 Yellow pikmin are capable of wielding objects, and are light enough to be thrown higher; the bomb rocks they can wield act sort of like keys, making yellow pikmin sort of like lockpickers.
 Blue pikmin can breathe underwater; as a result, there are broad swathes of terrain that are only safe or even accessible for blues.
 One type addresses a special hazard, another addresses a special puzzle, and the third addresses a special terrain.
 This variety is sufficient to make it both enjoyable and mandatory that the player maintains healthy populations of all three.